myhjiang/aws_ta/README.md

 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)

 ## Languages
-AWS Transcribe supports multiple languages.
-But Lex only supports English.
+AWS Transcribe supports multiple languages, but Lex only supports English.
+Thus this whole workflow onnly works for English (US), while the transcription part can be used for other languages supported by Amazon.

 ## Prepare the data
 All inputs files should be stored in an S3 with the following structure: